Basics

 Display

-The display function is used to render a React node.
+function is used to render a React node.

 It can optionally take an first argument string to be an id for the display.
+This allows later code to update the display.

 Set State

-The set function is used to set state.
+function is used to set state.
 Most of the time you will not need to

-use it directly, instead you will use the view function below, but it is necessary on occasion.
+use it directly, instead you will use the view

-Additionally the raw state object is also provided as part of the context.
+object is also provided as part of the context.

 View

-The view function is used to render an input view which has state and to return that state.
+function is used to render an input view which has state and to return that state.

-Think of it as a special form of display with a return value.
+Think of it as a special form of display

 The first argument is the key of the view.
 This determines which state key the value will be stored in.